Ghosts on the prowl

 It's funny how, wherever there are tourists, there are ghosts.

-There's enough lingering ectoplasm in St. Paul, Milwaukee and Winnipeg to keep guides busy there, too, especially around
+There's enough lingering ectoplasm in St. Paul, Milwaukee and Madison to keep guides busy there, too, especially around Halloween.

-when he asks if anyone has had experience with ghosts.
-Sometimes only a couple of people raise hands, and sometimes nearly
+Historian Steve Repp was first to lead ghost tours in Galena, and the most entertaining part of his tour came at the end, when he asked if anyone had had experience with ghosts.
+Sometimes only a couple of people raised hands, and sometimes nearly everyone did.

 "The other day, 15 people told stories of things that had happened, if not to them, to their mothers or sisters or brothers; it was unbelievable,'' he said.
 "It makes you wonder.''